Skip to content

 For more information, contact Andrea Weyand, senior director of communications, Denver Seminary, at 303-762-6948 or at andrea.weyand@denverseminary.edu.

-Denver Seminary is a non-denominational graduate school of theology located in Littleton with an extension campus in DC and a fully online Global Campus.
+Denver Seminary is a non-denominational graduate school of theology located in Littleton, Colo.
 The Seminary’s mission is to prepare men and women to engage the needs of the world with the redemptive power of the gospel and the life-changing truth of Scripture.
+Established in 1950, Denver Seminary offers on-campus, fully online, and hybrid degree programs, and has an extension campus in Washington DC and a Korean Global Program.
+In addition, the Seminary offers programming for lay ministry through its Hispanic Programs and Black Church Programs.

 The EJUSA Evangelical Network promotes a justice system centered on redemption and healing.
 Equal Justice USA is a national organization working to transform the justice system by promoting responses to violence that break cycles of trauma.
 Our Evangelical Network unites Evangelicals under a bold vision of justice transformation, so that violence is rare and every community is safe and healthy.